0n1cOn3/3CX-Unblacklist/CONTRIBUTING.md

 # Contributors Guide

-unblacklist is an open source project.
+3CX-Unblacklist is an open source project.
 If you are interested in making it better, there are many ways you can contribute.
 For example, you can:

 - Submit a bug report